devgpt-labs/devgpt/README.md

 2. **Log In:** When prompted, log in with your registered account to access your personalized DevGPT workspace.

 3. **Start Issue-Solving:** Now comes the exciting part!
-Browse through the list of issues, pick one that sparks your interest, and let DevGPT work its magic by generating the code for you.
+Write in issues, tickets, features or bugs and solve them via DevGPT.

 We're thrilled to have you on board with DevGPT.
 Let's code together and make problem-solving a delightful experience.
 Happy coding!